UniversalDependencies/docs/_u-dep/appos.md

 > \*Paul Mnuchin state senator

 `appos` should not be used in such cases.
-However, often an apposition can be made by using a fuller form, such as:
+However, the examples can usually be rendered in a fuller form, corresponding to “loose (or wide) apposition” in the Latin tradition, where there are two full phrases.
+Then the relation `appos` is appropriate, for example:

 ~~~ sdparse
 Paul Mnuchin , the senior Oregon state senator